-46 Depending on the types of services delivered, relevant clinical risks may include: healthcare associated infection; reprocessing of reusable medical devices; safe and secure storage, distribution and disposal of medication; occupational risk of exposure to blood and body fluids or acquiring vaccine-preventable disease; test accuracy and traceability
+53 Depending on the types of services delivered, relevant clinical risks may include: healthcare associated infection; reprocessing of reusable medical devices; safe and secure storage, distribution and disposal of medication; occupational risk of exposure to blood and body fluids or acquiring vaccine-preventable disease; test accuracy and traceability

-- safety assessment and management plans and relevant certificates of compliance - Records of staff and volunteer training/competencies in identified areas of risk to people using services (e.g. safety procedures, medication management, manual handling, clinical deterioration, food safety, complex health needs, challenging behaviours).
+- Building maintenance schedules, safety and electrical inspections and approvals, fire safety assessment and management plans and relevant certificates of compliance. - Records of staff and volunteer training/competencies in identified areas of risk to people using services (e.g. safety procedures, medication management, manual handling, clinical deterioration, food safety, complex health needs, challenging behaviours).

-- Processes for criminal history screening and related risk management strategies (such as Blue Card, Yellow Card, National Police Check, as relevant to the services provided) - Risk assessments/plans - Records of staff training in recognising and responding to health issues and implementing risk management strategies such as seizure response, meal time supports, administration of medication, response to respiratory difficulties - For accommodation services evidence that service delivery to individual service users is informed by a current health care/assessment plan with strategies in place to reduce the risk of preventable incidents
+- Documented processes for managing screening obligations and related risk management strategies (such as Blue Card, Disability Worker Screening Clearance, as relevant to the services provided). - Risk assessments/plans. - Records of staff training in recognising and responding to health issues and implementing risk management strategies such as seizure response, meal time supports, administration of medication, response to respiratory difficulties. - For accommodation services evidence that service delivery to individual service users is informed by a current health care/assessment plan with strategies in place to reduce the risk of preventable incidents.